septag/sx/README.md

 # SX: Portable base library for C/C++ programs and games
 [@septag](https://twitter.com/septagh)

-SX is a minimal and performant base C library, designed to run on different platforms and OSes.
-Designed to help C developers (and C++ programmers who hate stl) with their multiplatform programs and games.
+SX is a minimal and performant base C library, runs on different platforms and OSes.
+Designed to help C developers (and C++ programmers who hate stl and boost) with their multiplatform programs and games.

 Inspired by the works of [Sean Barret](https://github.com/nothings), [Branimir Karadric](https://github.com/bkaradzic), [Andre Weissflog](https://github.com/floooh), [Mathias Gustavsson](https://github.com/mattiasgustavsson), [r-lyeh](https://github.com/r-lyeh), [ocornut](https://github.com/ocornut) and of course [the machinery](https://www.ourmachinery.com), I decided to make my own C base library for future projects.
-I also used and borrowed many of their code inside SX.
+I also used and borrowed many of their code for SX.

 - The API is simple and portable across many other languages
-- Heap memory is under control: Almost every entity that allocates from heap accepts `allocator` object and native `malloc` and `free` are not used anywhere else.
+- Heap memory is under control: Almost every entity that allocates from heap requires `allocator` object and stdc's `malloc` and `free` are not used anywhere else.
 - Runs on multiple platforms
 - Performant.
-Uses fast algorithms and C-implementations (some assembly) with plain C-structs and functions.
-And unlike `stl`, performance is not much different in debug builds.
+Uses fast algorithms and implementations (some assembly) with plain C-structs and functions.
+And unlike libraries like `stl`, performance is not much different in debug builds.
 - Fast compile time: It takes about 1 sec to build the lib (it's about 15kloc with 3rdparty sources) on my windows machine and vc14 (cl.exe) compiler. (i7-2nd gen CPU + ninja build).
 Also headers include minimal headers and system libs for faster compile times in programs that use them.

 This library currently contains these functionalities (listed by header files):